Why Cold Frames Breed Pests

 When pests do get in, bring in nature’s own army.
 In a small, sealed environment, a handful of ladybirds or a sprinkle of nematodes can make a massive difference.

-I tried a DIY ladybird release last year on my balcony cold frame.
+Most beginners try a DIY ladybird release in their first year on a balcony cold frame.
 Within days the aphid colonies were gone – the beetles were relentless.
 Just remember to keep the frame lightly ventilated; otherwise the ladybirds can escape or become trapped themselves.

 For a deeper look at organic options, check out Best Organic Pesticides for UK Gardens.